 Calendar Dictionary

-A calendar dictionary enables to dynamically define beginning and end of the time scale, tat is, this is a dynamic dictionary.
+A calendar dictionary allows for dynamic setting of beginning and end of the time scale, that is, this is a dynamic dictionary.

-To build this type of dictionary, it is not necessary to create tables and link table elements.
+Building this type of dictionary does not require creating tables and linking table elements.
 The user only needs to select calendar levels, whereas elements and their interaction are generated by the system.

 The wizard contains the pages:

 NOTE.
-The Selection Schema, Groups of Elements, and Alternative Hierarchy pages are available only in the web application.
+The Selection Schemas, Groups of Elements, and Alternative Hierarchies pages are available only in the web application.

 Calendar Dictionary Indexes

-Calendar dictionary structure consists of a fixed set of blocks and indexes that are further used to bind source data to calendar elements.
+Calendar dictionary structure consists of a fixed set of blocks and indexes that will be used to bind source data to calendar elements.
 Each index is built on dictionary system attributes.
-Sets of blocks indexes change depending on which calendar type is selected or which levels are included into calendar structure.
+Sets of blocks indexes change depending on which calendar type is selected or which levels are included in calendar structure.

 Name (identifier) Attributes included in index Advanced